Jinwen-Zhong/Orbit-wars-xmu/machine_learning/ml_notes.md

 ## Motivation

-Current versions of our bot mainly rely on heuristic rules for decision making.
+The current bot mainly relies on heuristic rules for decision making.

-For example, V2 uses:
+Early versions used relatively simple rules.
+For example, V2 introduced:

 score = production / (distance + ships + 1)

-The intuition is simple: prefer planets with high production while avoiding distant or heavily defended targets.
+The intuition is straightforward: planets with high production are attractive, while distant or heavily defended targets are less desirable.

-As the project evolved, more manually designed components were introduced, including defense reservation, attack constraints, and target prioritization.
+As the project evolved, more components were gradually added, including defense reservation, threat detection, target prioritization, travel prediction, and environmental constraints.

-As more rules are added, interactions between them become increasingly difficult to tune manually.

-This motivates exploring a lightweight ML extension that learns action quality from data instead of relying entirely on manually adjusted thresholds.
+These additions improved performance, but they also made the system harder to tune manually.
+Once multiple rules start interacting, adjusting one parameter can unexpectedly affect the behavior of others.

-After reading the official Orbit Wars reinforcement learning tutorial, we considered a lightweight machine learning extension.
-The goal is not to let ML control the entire bot, but to see whether it can help evaluate candidate actions.
+After reviewing the official Orbit Wars reinforcement learning tutorial, we considered introducing a lightweight ML component.
+The goal is not to replace the entire strategy, but to explore whether ML can help evaluate candidate actions.

 ---

 ## Current Decision Logic

-At the current stage, the bot follows a heuristic-based decision pipeline:
+At the current stage, the bot follows a heuristic-based pipeline:

 Game State

 ↓

-Calculate heuristic score
+Apply strategy rules

 ↓

-Choose the best target

-Examples:
+Evaluate candidate targets

+↓

+Select best action

+The strategy evolved gradually over several versions.

 V1:

-Select the nearest target.
+Select the nearest available target.

 V2: